dtipson/CORSplus/README.md

 Known limitations:
 -----------
+*	release quality?
+No. Will finish once I've run through testing all the methods now that it's been re-worked.
 *	still fixing IE XDomain support method (was working before, needs to be refactored to current approach).
 *	need to add result filter to all methods (mainly the IE method)
 *	for backup method, the function doesn't currently check for ids/values that are too long, all by themselves, to fit into a single JSONP uri.
 These will fail, probably horribly.
 So stick to short keys/values that can at least fit into a single request.